 On the surface, everyone can fit into one of these houses, but most of us are a mix of the two or more.
 One can be both a hard worker and creative, could be witty and ambitious, patient and resourceful.

-Online quizzes to sort ourselves into houses tend to be one dimensional, with the questions leading to obvious answers.
+Online Sorting Hat quizzes tend to be one dimensional, with the questions leading to obvious answers.

 Heated discussions happen when sorting not only characters into houses, but friends as well.
 For instance, in college, I had a moment of existential crisis when I thought that I was a Slytherin and not the Gryffindor I had grown up believing myself to be.